ociu/sphinx-traceability-extension/doc/usage.rst

     Multiple arguments will result in multiple target columns, each filtered by their respective regex.
     When omitted no regex filtering is done on the target item names

-:status: *optional*, *multiple arguments (space-separated)*

-    Python-style regular expression used to filter the source items (left column) based on their attributes.
-    The attribute value is **not** used as a filter on the *target* part.
-    When omitted, no filtering is done on the source item attributes

 :sourcetitle: *optional*, *single argument*

     Title of the left "Source" column in the matrix.
 When omitted, the column title defaults to "Source"